 Car repair on a budget

 The only thing harder than saving up to buy a car, is finding out that it needs repair.
-This article covers car repair on a budget and what you can do to save money.
+This article covers car repair on a budget and what you can do to save money, with tips from QuidMarket, the payday loans specialists.
 A car repair can be expensive, time consuming and something most of us aren’t so clued up on.
 Try not to pay over the odds for your repair parts and the mechanic.

 Do the work yourself